Himavath08/LU-Decomposition/README.md

 ## AIM:
 To write a program to find the LU Decomposition of a matrix.
+## Algorithm
+1)Define the package as scipy.linalg import lu.

+2)Get input from user and print L and U matrix by 'print'.

+3)Define a package as "from scipy.linalg import lu_factor,lu_solve" and create the variable as "X" include the package in that variable.

+4)After including the package in the "X" variable, print X to obtain LU Decomposition of the matrix.

 ## Equipments Required:
 1. Hardware – PCs